-Hitachi ID Identity Manager includes the most advanced segregation of duties (SoD) policy engine on the market.
-It actually works, whereas SoD policy engines embedded in competitor product can be bypassed in cases where there are nested roles and/or nested groups.
+Hitachi ID Bravura Identity includes the most advanced segregation of duties (SoD) policy subsystem on the market.
+It actually works, whereas SoD policy checks in competitor IAM products can be bypassed in cases where there are nested roles and/or nested groups.

 - Policy definition: